herzbube/littlego-web/README.md

 American Go Association's page [Go on the Internet](http://www.usgo.org/go-internet).

 I also recommend that you pay a visit to [Sensei's Library](https://senseis.xmp.net/), an invaluable resource for Go in general.

-## Changes in this release

-There have been no releases yet, and it is unlikely that this will ever see the light as an officially released software package.

 ## Installation